 1650 hrs: Poor weather doesn't permit the guns at Vlissingen to be engaged by air.

 1705 hrs: O.C. reports "A" Coy up to COGNAC and passed it.
 Concealed gun knocked out 2 of supporting Carriers.
 Things not going so well at the moment.

 1815 hrs: "B" Coy have passed through "D" Coy and have reached their objective.

 1820 hrs: "C" Coy have passed through "D" Coy and are moving to "A" Coy axis.

-2030 hrs: "A" Coy at 127173 is pinned down with no communications.
+2030 hrs: "A" Coy at 127173 (200m North of camping Goede Hope) is pinned down with no communications.
 A 18 set and operator is urgently required.
-The carrier Platoon lost a carrier on the road at 143164 (Westlangeweg - center between Kruisweg and Hogewegdijk, Hoofdplaat, Netherlands) as a result of a direct hit by an enemy gun.
+The Carrier Platoon have lost a Carrier on the road at 143164 (Westlangeweg, between Hogewegdijk and Kruisweg) as a result of direct hit by an enemy gun.
 The set was left turned on and it is playing hell with communications.
 C.O. orders the set to be turned off.
-It is a scurvy night...
+It is a scurvy night.
 Very dark and very wet.

-2120 hrs: Enemy are flooding area that the HLI are in and the area will be completely flooded in serval hours.
+2120 hrs: Enemy are flooding area that the HLI of C are in and the area will be completely flooded in several hours.

-2150 hrs: "A" Coy blitz Driver reports that his Coy is on its objective.
+2150 hrs: "A" Coy blitz Driver reports that his Company is on its objective.
 The men are sheltering in German pillboxes for the night.
-They had some difficulty approaching objective due to enemy Snipers, but on reaching objective met little opposition.
+They had some difficulty approaching objective due to enemy Snipers.
+But on reaching objective met little opposition.

 2151 hrs: C.O. informs Brigade that the sluice gates are reversible and can be shut with incoming tide and opened when tide goes out.